 PIN# Name Description 1 AGND Analog ground.
 2 FB Feedback.
 An external resistor divider from the output to GND, tapped to the FB pin, sets the output voltage.
 It is recommended to place the resistor divider as close to FB pin as possible.
 Vias should be avoided on the FB traces.
 3 SS Soft Start.
 Connect on external capacitor to program the soft start time for the switch mode regulator.
 4 EN Enable pin.
-Pull this pin higher than 1.25V to enable the chip.
+Pull this pin higher than 1.8V to enable the chip.
 For automatic start-up, connect EN pin to VIN with $100 \text{K}\Omega$ resistor.
 Can be used to set the on/off threshold (adjust UVLO) with two additional resistors.
+When the nominal VOUT is higher than 2.5V, EN should be pulled low before VIN powers off.
 5 VCC External bias supply voltage for driver and control circuits.
 For 1.5V to 3V input application, provide VCC with separate 3.3V/5V bias supply.
-For 3V to 6V input application, provide VCC with separate 3.3V/5V bias or tie VCC to VIN with 10ohm resistor.
-Decouple with a minimum 4.7 μ F ceramic capacitor as close to the pin as possible.
+For 3V to 6V input application, provide VCC with separate 3.3V/5V bias supply or tie VCC to VIN with 10ohm resistor.
+Decouple with a minimum 4.7μF ceramic capacitor as close to the pin as possible.
 X7R or X5R grade dielectric ceramic capacitors are recommended for their stable temperature characteristics.
-6 PG Power good output, and it is high if the output voltage is higher than 90% of the nominal voltage.
-There is a delay from FB ≥ 90% to PGOOD goes high.
+6 PG Power good output.
+It is high if the output voltage is higher than 90% of the nominal voltage.
+There is a delay from FB \geq 90% to PG goes high.
 7 BST Bootstrap.
 A capacitor connected between SW and BS pins is required to form a floating supply across the high-side switch driver.
 8-9 GND System Ground.
 This pin is the reference ground of the regulated output voltage.
 For this reason care must be taken in PCB layout.
 10-11 IN Supply Voltage.
 The IN pin supplies power for internal MOSFET and regulator.
-The MPQ8612 operate from a +3V to +6V input rail.
+The MPQ8616 operate from a +3V to +6V input rail.
 An input capacitor is needed to decouple the input rail.
 Use wide PCB traces and multiple vias to make the connection.
-12 FREQ Frequency set during CCM operation.
+12 FREQ Frequency setting pin.
 A resistor connected between FREQ and IN is required to set the switching frequency.
 The ON time is determined by the input voltage and the resistor connected to the FREQ pin.
 IN connect through a resistor is used for line feed-forward and makes the frequency basically constant during input voltage's variation.
 Recommend a 10pF decoupling capacitor from FREQ to GND.
 13-14 SW Switch Output.
 Connect this pin to the inductor and bootstrap capacitor.
 This pin is driven up to the VIN voltage by the high-side switch during the on-time of the PWM duty cycle.
 The inductor current drives the SW pin negative during the off-time.
 The on-resistance of the low-side switch and the internal Schottky diode fixes the negative voltage.
 Use wide PCB traces to make the connection.